tedstreete/opi-api/README.md

 OPI subgroup dealing with APIs.
 The focus of the subgroup is:

 - Define the object models for each of the components and services on the platform.
-  - Define the layering of the capabilities that are abstracted
+  - Define the layering of the [Capabilities](CAPABILITIES.md) that are abstracted and the associated APIs
 - Define both host system facing and control/management facing APIs
   - Discovery and Service Advertisement API
   - Capabilities/Capacity Advertisement API